My Shortlist

 KING'S-EDGEHILL SCHOOL

-We love enthusiastic and motivated students who embrace our "be more" philosophy.
-We are looking for students who are keen to be involved in the four pillars that form the foundation of our school (academics, athletics, fine and performing arts, and leadership through service).
+We love enthusiastic and motivated students who embrace our "Be More" philosophy.
+We are looking for students who are keen to be involved in the four pillars that form the foundation of our school (academics, athletics, the arts, and leadership).

 What the school says